morihofi/acmeserver/docs/README.md

 - `meta`: Metadata shown to the ACME client when creating account and ordering
     - `website`: Website of the CA responsible for this provisioner, probably your website
     - `tos`: Terms of Service for this provisioner, probably the CA terms of server subpage of your website
-- `intermediate`: See Root CA above
+- `certificateConfig`: See Root CA above
 - `issuedCertificateExpiration`: How long should a certificate, issued by the ACME Protocol, live after its after creation.
 - `wildcardAllowed`: Should be issuing wildcards for DNS Domains allowed, e.g. `*.example.com`?
 - `ipAllowed`: Should be issuing for IP Addresses enabled for both IPv4 and IPv6?